creafz/python-addthis/README.rst

     print addthis.shares.day(period="week")

-You can see a full documentation for supported metrics and dimensions at http://support.addthis.com/customer/portal/articles/381264-addthis-analytics-api
+You can see a full description of all supported metrics and dimensions at http://support.addthis.com/customer/portal/articles/381264-addthis-analytics-api

 A few more examples
 ~~~~~~~~~~~~~~~~~~~